ory/meta/templates/repository/common/PROJECTS.md

 writing a tiny "bridge" application.
 It gives absolute control over the user interface and user experience flows.

+### Ory Keto: Access Control Policies as a Server

+[Ory Keto](https://github.com/ory/keto) is a policy decision point.
+It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.

+### Ory Polis: Enterprise Single Sign-On (SSO)

+Ory Polis is an Enterprise Single Sign-On (SSO) service that bridges SAML and OIDC Identity Provider connections to an OAuth2/OpenID Connect flow.
+It abstracts the complexities of SAML and OIDC protocols and supports Directory Sync via SCIM 2.0 for user and group provisioning.

 ### Ory Oathkeeper: Identity & Access Proxy

 [Ory Oathkeeper](https://github.com/ory/oathkeeper) is a BeyondCorp/Zero Trust